Shrivastav-Gaurav/GenAI-ML-Notebook/README.md

-# GenAI-ML-Notebook by gaurav Shrivastav
+# GenAI-ML-Notebook by Gaurav Shrivastav
 This repository showcases my learning journey through various hands-on exercises using Google Colab.
 It includes work in:

 - 🧠 Generative AI & Machine Learning